Skip to main content

 });

-If the receiver contract has a payable function, the wallet would be able to send the following message.
+If the receiver contract has a payable function, the smart account would be able to send the following message.

 to: CONTRACT_ADDRESS,